Research You Are Funding

 The Alliance to Cure supports targeted research projects to drive treatments forward.

-Based on our inside knowledge of the CCM field and our understanding of the greater research landscape, the Alliance to Cure Cavernous Malformation identifies high-impact, generally high-risk/high-reward opportunities for funding.
+Based on our inside knowledge of the CCM field and our understanding of the greater research landscape, the Alliance to Cure Cavernous Malformation looks for high-impact, generally high-risk/high-reward opportunities for funding.
 We search for potential research partners, focusing our outreach on programs with the best potential to move the work forward.
 Once we have selected a partner and they have accepted, we collaborate on the research plan and budget.
 At this time, we do not accept unsolicited grant applications.

 Focused Ultrasound

-The Alliance to Cure Cavernous Malformation has awarded $87,000 to the laboratory of Dr. Petr Tvrdik at the University of Virginia to fund research using focused ultrasound and sonosensitizers as a treatment for CCM.
+The Alliance to Cure Cavernous Malformation awarded $87,000 to the laboratory of Dr. Petr Tvrdik at the University of Virginia to fund research using focused ultrasound and sonosensitizers as a treatment for CCM.
 Focused ultrasound has several mechanisms of action.
 Like laser surgery, it can work through ablation by heating and destroying tissue.
 It can also be used with a substance that becomes caustic when exposed to focused ultrasound.
 This is called sonodynamic therapy and requires a minimal increase in temperature.
 The initial work is being conducted in cultured human cells and mouse models of CCM.

 CD5-2

-There were two limitations to this experiment – the mice used in the experiment were very young and didn’t have established lesions when the treatment began.
+In 2020, the Gamble lab at the University of Sydney’s Centenary Institute published targeting miR-27a/VE-cadherin interactions rescues CCM in mice in which they explored the use of CD5-2, a target site blocker that prevents the mRNA interaction of miR-27a/VE-cadherin in mice bred with CCM mutations.
+CD5-2 normalizes vasculature and reduces vascular leakage in the lesions, inhibits the development of large lesions, and significantly reduces the size of established lesions in the hindbrain.
+There were two limitations to this experiment – the experimental mice were very young and didn’t have established lesions when the treatment began.
 Additionally, individual lesions were not monitored over time.
 This is because Centenary did not have mouse models that survived into adulthood and did not have the technology for mouse MRI.
-In 2023, the Alliance to Cure Cavernous Malformation is funding the next step in this research – testing CD5-2 in adult mice with established lesions and following the development (or regression) of these lesions over time using MRI.
-To our knowledge, this is the first time sequential MRI will be used to see treatment effects in a mouse model.
-An announcement about this research funding will be made by March 2023.
+In 2023, the Alliance to Cure Cavernous Malformation funded the next step in this research – testing CD5-2 in adult mice with established lesions and following the progression of these lesions over time using MRI.
+To our knowledge, this is the first time sequential MRI was used to see treatment effects in a mouse model.

-Updated 2/12/2023
+Updated 8/20/2024